Phi Kappa Psi

-Phi Kappa Psi (ΦΚΨ), commonly known as Phi Psi, is an American collegiate social fraternity that was founded by William Henry Letterman and Charles Page Thomas Moore in Widow Letterman's home on the campus of Jefferson College in Canonsburg, Pennsylvania on February 19, 1852.
-There are over 90 chapters and colonies at accredited four year colleges and universities throughout the United States.
+Phi Kappa Psi (ΦΚΨ), commonly known as Phi Psi, is an American collegiate social fraternity that was founded at Jefferson College in Canonsburg, Pennsylvania in 1852.
+The fraternity has over ninety chapters at accredited four-year colleges and universities throughout the United States.
 More than 179,000 men have been initiated into Phi Kappa Psi since its founding.
 Phi Kappa Psi and Phi Gamma Delta, both founded at the same college, form the Jefferson Duo.

 History

 In the winter of 1850, a typhoid fever epidemic hit Jefferson College in Canonsburg, Pennsylvania.
 Many students left school.
 Among those who remained were William Henry Letterman and Charles Page Thomas Moore.
 They chose to care for their classmates who were stricken with the contagious disease, and a strong bond was formed.

-In the following school year, Letterman and Moore decided to found a fraternity based on "the great joy of serving others" that they experienced during the epidemic.
-On February 19, 1852, Phi Kappa Psi was founded.
+The following school year, Letterman and Moore decided to found a fraternity based on "the great joy of serving others" that they experienced during the epidemic.
+Letterman and Moore founded Phi Kappa Psi in Widow Letterman's home on the campus of Jefferson College in Canonsburg, Pennsylvania on February 19, 1852.

+The fraternity's first Grand Arch Council convened in 1853 in Charlottesville, Virginia.
+At the 1885 Grand Arch Council in Columbus, Ohio, a special committee was created to draft a new constitution.
+The fraternity also decided to prohibit chapters from honorary initiations.
+The new constitution was ratified at the 1886 Grand Arch Council in Indianapolis, Indiana.

+In 1894 in New York City, the Arch Grand Council passed a resolution to oppose hazing for its undergraduate members, becoming the first fraternity to publicly oppose hazing.
+The Grand Arch Council adopted the Phi Kappa Psi Creed in 1964.